atlassian-labs/figma-for-jira/README.md

 To run a database migration do the following:

 1. Make any schema additions in `prisma/schema.prisma`
-2. Spin up dependencies using `yarn start:sandbox`
+2. Spin up dependencies using `npm run start:sandbox`
-3. Run `yarn db:migrate --name <migration_name>` - this will create your migration in a new folder under `prisma/migrations`
+3. Run `npm run db:migrate --name <migration_name>` - this will create your migration in a new folder under `prisma/migrations`
-4. Run `yarn db:generate` to rebuild the `@prisma/client`, which provides type safety and utility functions for any newly added tables and fields
+4. Run `npm run db:generate` to rebuild the `@prisma/client`, which provides type safety and utility functions for any newly added tables and fields

 ## Testing

-We have added a basic end to end test for installing and uninstalling the app, using [playwright](https://playwright.dev/docs/intro).
+We have added a basic end-to-end test for installing and uninstalling the app, using [playwright](https://playwright.dev/docs/intro).
 You can add your own test cases on top of it.

-To run the end to end test, please add the values for `ATLASSIAN_URL`, `JIRA_ADMIN_EMAIL` and `JIRA_ADMIN_API_TOKEN` in the `.env` file.
-Then simply run `yarn test:e2e` in the terminal.
+To run the end-to-end test, please add the values for `ATLASSIAN_URL`, `JIRA_ADMIN_EMAIL` and `JIRA_ADMIN_API_TOKEN` in the `.env` file.
+Then simply run `npm run test:e2e` in the terminal.

 ## Getting help